 The Clerk of Council shall give written notice of the oral argument at least fifteen (15) calendar days in advance of the date of the argument to the appellant and appellee by certified mail or personal service and all persons required to be notified of the hearing on the application before the Board or Commission appealed from by regular mail.
 At least fifteen (15) calendar days before the date of the oral argument the Clerk of Council shall post notice on the City’s website.
 The notice shall state the time and place of the argument and a summary of the appeal.

-Any party is permitted, but not required, to file a brief on the merits of the appeal.
+The appellant or appellee is permitted, but not required, to file a brief on the merits of the appeal.
 No reply brief or memorandum contra brief shall be permitted.
-All briefs must be served and filed at no later than seven (7) calendar days before the oral argument except by leave of council.
-Such brief may not exceed 15 pages in length, double spaced, at no less than a 12-point font.
+All briefs must be served and filed no later than seven (7) calendar days before the oral argument except by leave of Council.
+Such brief may not exceed fifteen (15) pages in length, double spaced, at no less than a 12-point font.
 The Clerk of Council shall provide the other parties copies of any filed briefs.

-At the argument, the appellant shall present the appeal based upon the following procedures:
+At the argument, the appellant and appellee shall present the appeal based upon the following procedures:

 No new evidence or testimony may be presented.

 Argument shall be presented by appellant and appellee in the form of oral argument only and shall be limited to twenty (20) minutes each side.
-Oral argument shall be based upon the Assignments of Error submitted with the notice of appeal.
+Oral argument shall be based upon the assignments of error submitted with the Notice of Appeal.
 If more than one (1) appeal is filed, the appeals may be consolidated and each side shall be allowed a total of twenty (20) minutes for argument or such other time as may be determined by Bexley City Council.

-If upon oral argument and consideration of the record and decision of the Board and Commission Council finds that Appellant has failed to prove, by clear and convincing evidence, the decision of the Board or Commission appealed from is not supported by the record or is unreasonable or unlawful, it shall affirm the same.
+If upon oral argument, consideration of the record and decision of the Board and Commission, and briefs filed pursuant to section (f), Council finds that Appellant has failed to prove, by clear and convincing evidence, the decision of the Board or Commission appealed from is not supported by the record or is unreasonable or unlawful, it shall affirm the same.

 Council shall give deference to the findings and conclusions of the Board or Commission being appealed from and shall not substitute its judgment for the judgment of the Board or Commission.